RyanCavanaugh/lets-make-an-inference-algorithm/slides.md

 # Best Common Supertype

-From the candidates, choose the type that is a supertype of all other types
+The largest type that contains all the other types

 <v-clicks depth="2">